-Pursuant to the State Administrative Procedure Act (SAPA) section 202(4-a), the revised rule cannot be adopted by regular (non-emergency) action until at least 30 days after publication of the revised rule in the State Register.
-Since the Board of Regents only meets at fixed intervals, the earliest the proposed amendment could be adopted by regular action would be at the January 10-11, 2011 Regents meeting.
-Furthermore, under SAPA, the earliest an amendment adopted at the January meeting can take effect is February 2, 2011, the date the notice of adoption would be published in the State Register.
-Since the September emergency adoption will expire on December 19, 2010, 90 days after its filing with the Department of State on September 21, 2010, there would be a lapse in the rule's effectiveness if adopted by regular action, which will, in turn, disrupt implementation of the QSCB program in New York State. a second emergency adoption is necessary for the preservation of the general welfare to ensure that the emergency rule adopted at the September 2010 Regents meeting, as revised, remains continuously in effect until the effective date of its adoption as a permanent rule.
+The proposed amendment has been adopted as a permanent rule at the March 7-8, 2011 Regents meeting.
+Pursuant to the State Administrative Procedure Act, the earliest the permanent rule may become effective is after its publication in the State Register on March 30, 2011.
+However, since the January 2011 emergency adoption will expire on March 22, 2011, 60 days after its filing with the Department of State on January 21, 2011, there would be a lapse in the rule's effectiveness which will, in turn, disrupt implementation of the Qualified School Construction Bond and Qualified Zone Academy Bond programs in New York State.
+Another emergency adoption is necessary for the preservation of the general welfare to ensure that the emergency rule adopted at the January 2011 Regents meeting remains continuously in effect until the effective date of its adoption as a permanent rule.